kamilpajak/VirtualTherm/README.md

 # VirtualTherm

 ## Overview
-VirtualTherm is an Arduino library designed for simulating Resistance Temperature Detector (RTD) sensors.
+VirtualTherm is an Arduino library designed for simulating RTD (Resistance Temperature Detector) sensors.
 It enables the calculation of resistance for a wide range of RTD sensors, adapting to various types of thermometers based on platinum or nickel, such as Pt100, Pt500, Pt1000, and Ni120.
 This library is ideal for applications that require accurate RTD sensor simulations without the need for physical sensors.

 ## Features
 - Supports a wide range of RTD types: Pt100, Pt500, Pt1000, Ni120, etc.